Project Zero 2: Wii Edition

 Project Zero 2: Wii Edition, known in Japan as is a 2012 survival horror video game developed by Tecmo Koei Games and published by Nintendo for the Wii.
 The game is a remake of Fatal Frame II: Crimson Butterfly (2003), and follows sisters Mio and Mayu Amakura as they are trapped in a ghost-filled village cursed by a failed ritual.
 Gameplay follows Mio as she explores the village searching for Mayu, fighting hostile ghosts using the Fatal Frame series' recurring Camera Obscura.
 The game includes new endings, and an on-rails first-person minigame.

 Original director Makoto Shibata and producer Keisuke Kikuchi reprised their roles, incorporating unused concepts from Fatal Frame: Mask of the Lunar Eclipse (2008).
 The gameplay was reworked based on Mask of the Lunar Eclipse, and the characters and environments redesigned.
 Singer-songwriter Tsuki Amano returned to provide a new theme song.
-While released in Japan and PAL regions.
+It was released in Japan and PAL regions, but not in North America.
 Journalists generally praised the gameplay alterations compared to the original, but faulted its control scheme and English dub.